How to Form an LLC in Nevada

 What is an LLC?

 A limited liability company combines the flexibility and ease of a sole proprietorship or partnership structure with the greater risk protection offered by a corporate structure.
 LLC owners, also known as “members”, have limited liability.
 This means that their personal liability to the company is limited to what they have invested.
 It does not cover losses or debts beyond that amount.

 Members of an LLC are subject to taxes by default.
 This is the same as for owners of a general partnership or sole proprietorship.
-This structure is commonly referred as a “pass through” tax structure.
+This structure is commonly referred to as a “pass-through” tax structure.
 If the LLC meets certain criteria, it can choose to be taxed either as a C corporation (C-corp) or as an S corporation (S-corp).
 Small business owners prefer LLCs because of their simplicity and flexibility.

 What is the cost of a Nevada LLC?

 Filing for an LLC is $75.
-A $125 expedite fee is charged for each hour of filing an LLC.
+A $125 expedited fee is charged for each hour of filing an LLC.
 The setup fees include the annual list (150 USD) and the business license (200 USD).

 Are foreign entities required to pay more for LLC formations in Nevada than domestic entities?

 Foreign and domestic businesses are both subject to the same $75/$125 filing fee